 From there, the path takes you towards the central and the most prominent area of the fortress.

-The Victor is a symbol of Belgrade and its most famous landmark, erected in 1928.
+The Victor is the symbol of Belgrade and its most famous landmark, erected in 1928.
 It commemorates Serbia’s victory over Ottoman and Austro-Hungarian empires during the First and the Second Balkan Wars and the First World War.

 A big scandal followed the creation of this statue.
 They originally wanted to erect this monument in the centre of Belgrade.
 However, the public challenged the erection of the monument in the city centre on moral and artistic grounds.
 The public made claims that the statue of a nude man insulted and damaged morality of chaste Belgrade ladies and girls.
-Thus, after a lot controversy, debate and criticism, they put the monument in its current position within the fortress.
+Thus, after a lot controversy, debate and criticism, they put it in its current position within the fortress.

 In the photo below, you can see the newly restored monument.